mrtkrkm/DISProject/README.md

 both inputs jena_climate_2009_2016.csv or api.f must be at the same folder with python files.
 If hadoop way is going to be used, corresponding configuration and hadoop/file folder paths must be organized.

-To find the best features based on the different shift values run FeatureSelection.ipynb After it choose the best features from the results dataframe based on the their results.
+To find the best features based on the different shift values run FeatureSelection.ipynb After, it chooses the best features from the results dataframe based on the their results.

 To see the results with different features and different train and test size run Results.ipynb
 ```python